Staying in Wenhaston

 The village shop stocks fresh milk, bread and vegetables, as well as a good selection of other grocery essentials.

 This friendly village is ideal for cottage holiday stays, a couple of minutes from the A12 after Yoxford and before Blythburgh.
 It is close to the coast and surrounded by attractive countryside, heaths, commonlands, marshes and some dog friendly cottages to stay.
 Great walks and embrace ancient landscapes, old churches, character cottages and farmhouses tucked away in the Blyth Valley.
 The Southwold coast is a few minutes away.
 There is a local bus service to take you there too.
 The best of both worlds - coast and country!

-The Cafe in the Village Hall, next to the Post Office, is open on Wednesday and Saturday mornings and serves delicious cakes as well as tea, coffee etc..
-Post office is open every morning too, 9-1.
+The Café and Post Office are both located in the Village Hall.
+The Café, in the main hall and is open on Saturday mornings serving delicious cakes as well as tea, coffee etc. The Post office, in the foyer, open every morning Monday - Thursday, 9am -1pm.

 New!
 Escape to the country..
 This charming cottage dates to 1880 and has recently been refurbished, ideal for couples or a family.
 Sleeps 5.Large garden, country views, dog welcome.
 Ring or email to book for 2023/24.

 A stylish cottage, beautifully refurbished, combining original features with modern conveniences.
 Quiet village location.
 One dog welcome.
 See Booking page or book online, book now!